 There are a lot of oven cleaning solutions all over the internet, but no one explains how to tackle down grease and grime from those messy oven racks.
-Every homeowner knows that one of the most irritating and dreadful chores are cleaning the oven, especially the oven racks.
+Every homeowner knows that one of the most irritating and dreadful chores is cleaning the oven, especially the oven racks.

 Steps to clean the oven racks: